Understanding Boundaries & Consent – My Perspective as a Sex Worker

-Over the last few weeks, I have had a number of gentlemen who have contacted me after seeing one of my ads and wanting to be friends, or want me to be their girlfriend, or even just hook up for free.
-I have also had a number of gents contacting me and getting irritated at me because I choose not to offer certain services such as threesomes with their mates.
+Over the last few weeks, I’ve had several gentlemen reach out to me after seeing one of my ads.
+Some of them were looking to be friends, others wanted me to be their girlfriend, and a few just wanted to hook up for free.
+However, I’ve also had some clients who have gotten upset with me because I choose not to provide certain services, such as threesomes with their friends.

 What You Can Learn From Sex Workers About Consent – Womanist Musings

 Understanding Sex Work in an Open Society – Open Society Foundation

 “Sex workers are experts at sexual consent” – Femifesto Website

 Sex workers and sexual assault – Consented

 With Sex Workers Too, Rape Is Still Rape – Sexuality Policy Watch